-The median annual wage for food and tobacco processing workers was $29,090 in May 2018.
+The median annual wage for food and tobacco processing workers was $31,950 in May 2020.Job Outlook

-Overall employment of food and tobacco processing workers is projected to grow 2 percent from 2016 to 2026, slower than the average for all occupations.
-The need to replace workers who leave the occupation should result in many job openings.
+Overall employment of food and tobacco processing workers is projected to grow 5 percent from 2020 to 2030, slower than the average for all occupations.

 Learn more about food and tobacco processing workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.